 6. Is your doctor currently prescribing drugs (for example, water pills) for your blood pressure or heart condition?

 7. Do you know of any other reason why you should not do physical activity?

 Click here to download a free PDF of the PARQ Form from Florida Gulf Coast University.

 The PAR-Q document is so important that it's taught to every student majoring in health and fitness.
 Most fitness organizations – such as ACSM, AAAI, ACE, NASM, NSCA, ISSA, WITS, etc. – include this in their textbooks.

 Why don't fitness centers use it?

 Why Fitness Centers Don't Use The PAR-Q

 I want to tell you about a conversation I had with a friend who used to run a well-known fitness center.
 I won't tell you the name of the fitness facility because I promised her I wouldn’t.
 Trust me when I say everybody has heard of this organization.

 She told me how they used to issue a PAR-Q when new members joined.
 But, they stopped using it after they talked to the lawyers who told them – and I'm going to quote her here – “the less you know, the better.”

 That's right.
-The lawyer's told the fitness center the less they knew about their members, the better off they were from a legal perspective.
+The lawyers told the gym the less they knew about their members, the better off they were from a legal perspective.
 They had less of a chance of a successful lawsuit if they did not know the information.

 Basically, the lawyers were saying that if something ever happened – like a medical emergency – it would be harder for someone to sue a fitness center if the gym did not know about any pre-existing medical/health conditions their members might have.